 If you’re interested in Andy’s class, reach out to him here and tell him Melanie Scroggins sent you!

 Tip #5: Don’t be afraid of casting sites.

 Lawdy – if we had all day, I’d spend more time talking about casting sites.
 People love them.
 People HATE them.
 And you get to make your own decision.

 Personally, I was very turned off by them before I got to know more about them.
 I’d heard so much shite on the internet about them and defaulted to staying away.
 However, one day I got really curious about the biggest and most popular casting site out there – why were people so negative?
-What is going on?
+What is the big deal with these guys?

 So, in pure Melanie fashion, I called them.
 Someone got back to me within 30 minutes and I spent about 45 minutes asking questions and trying to figure them out.
-I was satisfied with the answers and appreciated the call back.
+I was satisfied with the answers and appreciated the callback.
 Needless to say, I took a “risk” and joined.
-It has jump started my career, and while I don’t want to rely on this site forever, I believe it presents an opportunity for new talent to get out in the “real world of VO” and see what they’re made of.
+It has jump-started my career, and while I don’t want to rely on this site forever, I believe it presents an opportunity for new talent to get out in the real world of VO and see client and industry trends up close.